 Did you know that your hair falls into one of the following categories;

 Change your Brand

 Ingredients can build up on the shaft of your hair, so make sure you don’t just stick to one brand, rotate them every few months.

-Try a cider vinegar rinse once in a while, which will help to naturally detoxify your hair, a subject we touch upon in the article the best natural shampoo ingredients.
+Try a cider vinegar rinse once in a while, which will help to naturally detoxify your hair, a subject I touch upon in the article the best natural shampoo ingredients.

 Use a product specifically formulated for your hair

 Don’t be overwhelmed by the sheer scale of shampoo and conditioner brands available, narrow your choice, by selecting the function you want to achieve.